 - If rates are rising, you can reinvest the money from shorter-term CDs into new accounts to lock in higher APYs.

-- You have easy access to your money if you need it (though you may be charged an early withdrawal penalty).
+- You have easy access to your money if you need it (though early withdrawal penalties may apply).

 Drawbacks of a CD ladder

-- CD rates are historically low and may not keep up with inflation.
+- CD rates are historically low and aren’t likely to keep up with inflation.

 - You could be missing out on higher returns from more aggressive investments, such as stocks or bonds.